junbetterway/spring-sec-auth0-m2m/README.md

 2. Next, issue a GET request to http://localhost:8888/api/account/private.
 One should receive a __401 Unauthorized__ response.
 3. To test that your API is properly secured, you can obtain a test token in the __[Auth0](https://auth0.com/)__ Dashboard:
-   i.
-Go to the __Machine to Machine Applications__ tab for the API you created above. ii.
-Ensure that your API test application is marked as authorized. iii.
-Click the __Test__ tab, then COPY TOKEN. iv.
-Issue again a GET request to the http://localhost:8888/api/account/private, this time passing the token you obtained above as an Authorization header set to                     Bearer YOUR-API-TOKEN-HERE.
+   1. Go to the __Machine to Machine Applications__ tab for the API you created above.
+   2. Ensure that your API test application is marked as authorized.
+   3. Click the __Test__ tab, then COPY TOKEN.
+   4. Issue again a GET request to the http://localhost:8888/api/account/private, this time passing the token you obtained above as an Authorization header set to                     Bearer YOUR-API-TOKEN-HERE.
 One should then see the response:

 ```
 {